-Join Center for Self-Care this summer to explore together.
+Join Center for Self-Care to explore together.
 We make time to come to stillness and silence in order to tap our intuition and wisdom, then share it with each other.
 Visit www.center4selfcare.com/comingevents to learn more and register.

 Whyte speaks of the inevitable times in our lives when we are “waking everyday into the great to-do list of life.
 And the first thing that crossed your mind are all of the things that you have to accomplish throughout the day.
 But the accomplishments are all logistical, there all strategic and there is very little in the way of imagination.
 And you don’t who is going to be there when you clear away that list and so you simply create another list for the following day.”
 I recently found a fabulous morning meditation from David Gandelman on Insight Timer that short-circuits that impulse to do and first asks: what does the world want from me today and what do I want from it? ”